Linguapress.com home

 But at that moment, the lights of another bus came into view, moving slowly towards them.

-"It's a 34!" said Mick.
+"Come on it's a 34!" said Mick.
 "That'll do!"

 The top deck of the bus was empty.
 They sat down in the seats at the front, and looked out onto the wet street ahead of them.